 A-4 Asset Exploration History

 Block A-4, operated by Shell, is immediately adjacent to proven onshore local oil production in the Ramree and Cheduba islands.
-The block is located in the Rakhine offshore region of Myanmar and is south of blocks A-1 and A-3 (both operated by Daewoo).
+The block is located in the Western Ayeyarwady Offshore of Myanmar and is south of blocks A-1 and A-3 (both operated by Daewoo).
 About a quarter of the block is in waters deeper than 500 m.
 The block was operated by Arakan Oil development Corporation (AODC) during the early 1970s during which 3,000 line-km of 2D seismic was acquired.
 Subsequently, an exploration well, drilled down to nearly 8,000 ft, showed evidence of gas.
 No production testing was undertaken and the well was plugged and abandoned.

 The block was operated by China National Offshore Oil Corporation (CNOOC) from 2004-2011, whereby multiple 2D seismic surveys were undertaken.
 However, there was no exploration drilling activities conducted following the seismic surveys and the block was relinquished by CNOOC in 2011.

+The JV acquired 4,600 km2 of 3D seismic in the deep waters, and mapped a number of promising structures.
 The Production Sharing Contract of Block A-4 expired in 2019.

 Key Facts